 We walked down the hall and Neville asked, “What was the sigh about?”

-She wondered at first if she really wanted to talk about it and stared at the different colored tiles on the floor as they passed.
-After a while they seemed blurred, and not just because of their speed.
+She wondered, at first, if she really wanted to talk about it and stared at the different colored tiles on the floor as they passed.
+After a while they seemed blurred, and not just because of their walking speed.